martinaxure/axure-sample/README.md

 ### Building and running the backend

-From the command-line in the `svc` folder:
+From the command-line:

 ```bash
 dotnet dev-certs https --trust
 dotnet run -p svc
 ```

+If you're already in the `svc` folder, you only need to run `dotnet run`.

 ### Building and running the frontend